Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 \begin{corol} Let $A_1$ and $A_2$ be \emph{complex-valued} $2 \times 2$ matrices with determinants equal to $1$, and let $r>0$.
 Then there exist three complex-valued $2 \times 2$ unitary matrices $U_1$, $U_2$, and $V$, such that

 and

 if and only if the following conditions are satisfied:

-The proof of the corollary follows along the same line as that of \thrmref{thm:upper_lower_complex} with obvious modifications. \end{corol}
+The proof of the corollary follows along the same lines as that of \thrmref{thm:upper_lower_complex} with obvious modifications. \end{corol}

-Recall the ``degrees-of-freedom mismatch'' scenario of \exref{DOF-example_3users}.
+Recall the ``degrees-of-freedom mismatch'' scenario of Examples \ref{DOF-example} and \ref{DOF-example_3users}.
 The compound capacity in this case is achieved by a white input covariance matrix.
-The corresponding channel canonical matrices \eqref{eq:G_matrix_K_users}, are:
+The corresponding channel canonical matrices \eqref{eq:G_matrix_K_users}, are

-Since $G_1$ is a scaled identity matrix, performing $3$-GMD on these three matrices is in fact equivalent to $2$-GMD of $G_2$ and $G_3$.
-In our case, $2$-GMD of the matrices $G_2$ and $G_3$ is not possible.
-However, if we allow generalized triangularization ~--- namely, receiver $1$ transforms the channel into upper-triangular form, whereas receiver $2$ transforms it into lower-triangular form ~--- then the decomposition is possible, using the following precoding matrix:
+Since $G_3$ is a scaled identity matrix, performing $3$-GMD on these three matrices is in fact equivalent to $2$-GMD of $G_1$ and $G_2$, which is not possible according to \thmref{thm:perfect_two_on_two_complex}.
+However, if we allow generalized triangularization ~--- namely, receiver $1$ transforms the channel into upper triangular form, whereas receiver $2$ transforms it into lower triangular form ~--- then the decomposition is possible according to \thmref{thm:upper_lower_complex}, using the following precoding matrix: